chrismbah/strapi-devblog-readme/README.md

 Content is in high demand today, and a good blogging site is a great way of reaching out to people, for learning, educative or entertainment purposes.
 In this article, we shall describe how to go about integrating the Strapi framework with Next.js that is optimized with Tailwind CSS to develop a blog that targets developers.

-**[Strapi](https://strapi.io)** is the best open source headless content management system **(CMS)**.
-It allows users to build and manage content easily without having to worry about how to deliver it through a frontend application.
+**[Strapi](https://strapi.io)** is an open source headless content management system **(CMS)** that allows users to build and manage content easily without having to worry about how to deliver it through a frontend application.
 This is quite advantageous to developers who want to build dynamic applications as it has an API that can be used to render the applications very fast.

 **[Next.js](https://nextjs.org/docs)** is an all purpose react framework providing features such as server-side rendering, static site generation, automatic code splitting among many other web application enhancement features.
 These features are essential in ensuring that the application is performing at its best and the user is getting a good experience.

-This document will take you through what it takes to setup up your blog from backend with strapi, develop your frontend using next js focus on SEO, add pagination and search.
+This guide will take you through what it takes to setup up your blog from backend with strapi, develop your frontend using next js focus on SEO, add pagination and search.
 By the end of this tutorial, you should know how to create a complete and easy to use blog.
 Time to begin!

 # Before Getting Started